Hitachi: Logos and symbols

 Hitachi has been using a monogram of the two Kanji characters that make up the word 'Hitachi' (日立) as its corporate symbol (monshō).
 Conceived by Namihei Odaira, this symbol appeared on most of Hitachi's products until 1991.
 In 2000, Hitachi adopted the advertising slogan 'Inspire the Next', and the corporate logo was gradually phased out as this statement was incorporated into the branding.
 However, the symbol is still used to represent the company rather than its products or services, such as in the favicon of its official website.

-Since 1975, Hitachi has been using images of a 130-year-old Samanea saman tree, known as the Hitachi Tree (hitachi no ki), located at Moanalua Gardens, Hawaii, in most of its television commercials as a symbol of the conglomerate.
+Since 1975, Hitachi has been using images of a currently-183-year-old Samanea saman tree, known as the Hitachi Tree (hitachi no ki), located at Moanalua Gardens, Hawaii, in most of its television commercials as a symbol of the conglomerate.
 The advert song introduced alongside the tree is also called Hitachi no Ki, or Konoki Nanno Ki (lit.
 'What tree is this?'), after the song's opening lyrics.
 Three other trees have briefly represented the company, but since 1984, the current tree has been designated as the Hitachi Tree.
 In 2016, it was reported that the company spends around 50 million yen annually on its maintenance.

 History

 Founding (1910–1945)

 Two Hitachi water turbines, built in 1939, still in use in Taiwan.
 Motors and generators were among Hitachi's earliest products.

 Founded in 1910 in Ibaraki Prefecture by electrical engineer Namihei Odaira, Hitachi's first product was a 4-kilowatt induction motor, designed for copper mining.
 Originally an in-house venture of Fusanosuke Kuhara's mining company, Hitachi became independent in 1911 and moved its headquarters to Tokyo in 1918.
 The company's name 'Hitachi', combining the kanji for 'sun' (日, hi) and 'rise' (立, tachi), was coined by Odaira.
 While industrial machinery in Japan was usually powered by steam at the time, Odaira built water power stations in the mine and electrified almost all facilities in the factory.
 The company developed various electrical equipment later in its history.
 In 1924, Hitachi completed Japan's first mainline electric locomotive (JNR Class ED15).
 In 1932, the company started manufacturing elevators and electric refrigerators.

+The company also manufactured parts for the Imperial Japanese Armed Forces, such as the Hitachi Hatsukaze plane engine (produced from 1929 until the end of World War II) for both the Imperial Japanese Army and Imperial Japanese Navy.